accre/Intel-Xeon-Phi/Matlab/README.md

-# Automatic Offloading of R Matrix Operations
+# Automatic Offloading of Matlab Matrix Operations

 For programs that are linked to the Intel MKL (Math Kernel Library), computationally intensive operations (e.g. matrix-matrix multiplies) can be automatically offloaded to